DETAILED ACTION

 Annotated Fig. 1

-Regarding claim 8, Yamamori discloses a respiratory mask (nasal mask, see Fig. 1; first sentence of [0029]) for use with a sensor (5; Fig. 1; [0031]) having a transmitter of electromagnetic radiation and a receiver of electromagnetic radiation (see Annotated Fig. 1 below; [0033], where light is a form of electromagnetic radiation), the respiratory mask (nasal mask, see Fig. 1; first sentence of [0029]) comprising a mask body (body of nasal mask, see Fig. 1) having an enclosing wall (1; Fig. 1) that defines an interior cavity (space enclosed between nasal mask shell 1 and the user’s face 12, see Fig. 2), the enclosing wall (1; Fig. 1) having a sensor portion (4; Fig. 1) including first and second sensor windows (4 has two windows 17, one window 17 of 4 is on the left side and is not shown in Fig. 1 due to the angle of the drawing, and a second window 17 located on the right side of 4; Fig. 1; [0031]), a portion of the interior cavity being defined between the first and second sensor windows (the space within nasal tubes 6 and attachment portion 4 is fluidly connected to the space between the nasal mask shell 1 and the user’s face 12, see the first sentence of [0035] and Fig. 1, hence a portion of the space between the nasal mask shell 1 and the user’s face is defined between the windows 17, where windows 17 are positioned on opposing sides of attachment portion 4).
+Regarding claim 8, Yamamori discloses a respiratory mask (nasal mask, see Fig. 1; first sentence of [0029]) for use with a sensor (5; Fig. 1; [0031]) having a transmitter of electromagnetic radiation and a receiver of electromagnetic radiation (see Annotated Fig. 1 below; [0033], where light is a form of electromagnetic radiation), the respiratory mask (nasal mask, see Fig. 1; first sentence of [0029]) comprising a mask body (body of nasal mask, see Fig. 1) having an enclosing wall (1; Fig. 1) that defines an interior cavity (space enclosed between nasal mask shell 1 and the user’s face 12, see Fig. 2), the enclosing wall (1; Fig. 1) having a sensor portion (4; Fig. 1) including a first sensor window and a second sensor window (4 has two windows 17, one window 17 of 4 is on the left side and is not shown in Fig. 1 due to the angle of the drawing, and a second window 17 located on the right side of 4; Fig. 1; [0031]), a portion of the interior cavity being defined between the first sensor window and the second sensor window (the space within nasal tubes 6 and attachment portion 4 is fluidly connected to the space between the nasal mask shell 1 and the user’s face 12, see the first sentence of [0035] and Fig. 1, hence a portion of the space between the nasal mask shell 1 and the user’s face is defined between the windows 17, where windows 17 are positioned on opposing sides of attachment portion 4).

 PNG